 The Easter weekend coincides with the first weekend of the Sydney Royal Easter Show, a fun family event with carnival rides, tasty produce, farm animals and show bags.
 There is even a petting zoo for the kids to meet friendly farmyard animals.

-The easiest way to get Australia’s biggest agricultural show at Sydney Olympic Park is by public transport.
-There are regular trains from the city centre to the Olympic Park Station and the travel time is only about 30 minutes.
+The easiest way to get to Australia’s biggest agricultural show at Sydney Olympic Park is by public transport.
+There are regular trains from the city centre to the Olympic Park railway station and the travel time is only about 30 mins.